Black Liberation Army: Formation and development

 Because it was not an official organization, was not centrally coordinated, and consisted of multiple groups with different timelines, it is difficult to note exactly when and where the BLA emerged out of the pre-existing underground.
-In some cities, the Black Liberation Army was not connected to or aware of other more coordinated groups of cells, as was the case in Philadelphia, where the BLA formed out of repeat members of the Black Unity Council and the city's chapter of the Black Panther Party.
+In some cities, the Black Liberation Army was not connected to or aware of other more coordinated groups of cells, as was the case in Philadelphia, where the BLA formed out of shared members of the Black Unity Council and the city's chapter of the Black Panther Party.
 During its early years, as member Assata Shakur notes, it "was not a centralized, organized group with a common leadership and chain of command.
 Instead, there were various organizations and collectives working together and simultaneously independent of each other."
 At least by 1970, due to police and FBI sabotage, infiltration, internal disunity, mass imprisonment of members, lengthy prison sentences, and the assassination of key members including Fred Hampton, the party's membership was shrinking and its leadership was responding by closing ranks.
 Many former Panthers defected to the BLA after Eldridge Cleaver's expulsion from the Party during this period.
 Others simply emphasized clandestinity and armed struggle in response to police repression and assassinations.
 The New York chapter of the BLA was committed to "defend Black people, to fight for Black people, and to organize Black people militarily, so they can defend themselves through a people's army and people's war."

 The BLA was initially decentralized and autonomous, split geographically and without pretense to ideological unity beyond endorsement of black liberation and typically revolutionary socialism.
-By the mid-1970s, however, ideological fractures had emerged within the milieu, and "a 'Call to Consolidate'" titled 'Message to the Black Movement' "was issued to create a unified organization.
-The majority of the BLA who accepted consolidation formed a completely separate group" referred to as the Black Liberation Army - Coordinating Committee; these members largely deferred to imprisoned leadership for strategic guidance and were "involved in the factional struggle" within the PG-RNA.
-The call to consolidate outlined the majority group's political stance, rejecting reformism as "based on unprincipled class collaboration with our enemy" and asserting the following principles:
+In the mid-1970s, however, a "Call to Consolidate" titled "Message to the Black Movement" was issued by a grouping called the Black Liberation Army - Coordinating Committee (BLA-CC) in an effort to form a more unified movement.
+This communiqué outlined the majority group's political stance, rejecting reformism as "based on unprincipled class collaboration with our enemy" and asserting the following principles: